liorgefen86/dsnd/README.md

-# dsnd
+# Data Scientist Nanodegree

-Udacity Data Scientist Nanodegree
+Repository used for working on excercices from the nanodegree.